-Qualcomm: Snapdragon 800 mass production to get underway in late MayAlex Wagner - Deputy Managing Editor, News Desk
+Qualcomm: Snapdragon 800 mass production to get underway in late MayAlex Wagner - Editorial Director of News and Content

 Qualcomm first took the wraps off of its new Snapdragon 600 and Snapdragon 800 processors earlier this year, but while we're already starting to see the 600 appear in phones on shelves, there hasn't been much said about the 800 since January.
 That's changed today, as Qualcomm Senior Product Manager Yufei Wang has confirmed to Engadget that the Snapdragon 800 will hit mass production in late May.
 The exec didn't spill any other details about the Snapdragon 800 or which devices it'll appear in first.